-Note: If this fan design is used in your product and you will deliver it to end use customers, you have the responsibility to determine an adequate level of protection (e.g., protection barriers, a cage, or an interlock) against contact with the energized fan by the user during user servicing.
+- Note: If this fan design is used in your product and you will deliver it to end use customers, you have the responsibility to determine an adequate level of protection (e.g., protection barriers, a cage, or an interlock) against contact with the energized fan by the user during user servicing. - Note: Development vendor information for the reference design is provided in Appendix I.